TotallyInformation/web-components/docs/ideas.md

 * Optional checkbox with data store
 * UIBUILDER data enabled.
 Controllable updates back to Node-RED (e.g. when no longer visible or immediate)

+### `smart-table` - Like smart-list

+* Build from data
+* Optional columns data - if not provided, auto-build from content
+* Save altered data
+* Custom event on changed data

 ### `smart-report` - Like collapsible-headings but also data controllable

 * Wraps around a collection of `<hx>` and `<p>`/`<div>`/`<img>` tags adding smarter formatting and control